 An auxiliary ringer is a separate device that has to be connected to Norstar.
+Refer to the section on installing optional equipment in the Modular ICS 6.1 Installer Guide.

 Turning the auxiliary ringer for a telephone on or off